Last updated: 28 July 2021 at 12:21pm

 - public and private hospitals (visitors only – persons visiting patients or attending meetings/lectures, couriers, and contractors)

-Refer to the Contact Register Directions for a more detailed list of particular businesses and venues.
+Refer to the Contact Register Directions (No 3) for a more detailed list of particular businesses and venues.

 How do I register contacts — which modes of registration are acceptable?